Luna Cryptocurrency Collapse: How UST Broke and Why It Matters

-The cryptocurrency market isn't pretty right now.
-Red is everywhere: bitcoin and ether are at their lowest points since 2020, and altcoins like dogecoin and cardano are faring even worse.
-While it's painful for crypto investors, this dip is far from unprecedented.
+The cryptocurrency market isn't a safe place right now: Look in any direction and you'll see red.
+Bitcoin and ether are at their lowest points since 2020, and altcoins like dogecoin and cardano are faring even worse.
+While it's painful for crypto investors, this dive isn't unprecedented.
 Cryptocurrencies are infamous for their volatility, and tempestuous economic conditions are bringing down not just crypto, but the stock market too.

-What is unprecedented, however, is the collapse of the luna cryptocurrency and tis associated TerraUSD (UST) stablecoin.
+What is unprecedented, however, is the collapse of the luna cryptocurrency and its associated terraUSD stablecoin, aka UST.
 You may not have heard of UST before, or know what a stablecoin is, but it's a big deal.
-Billions of dollars in crypto wealth has been vaporized, sending shockwaves throughout the whole market.
+Billions of dollars in crypto wealth have been vaporized, sending shockwaves throughout the whole market.

-There are two intertwined stories here: That of the UST stablecoin and that of luna, both of which are part of the Terra blockchain.
-The UST coin is designed to retain a value of one US dollar at all times, but depegged last Monday, on May 9, and has since fallen to just 17 cents.
-Then there's luna, the centerpiece of Terra's ecosystem.
+There are two intertwined stories here: That of the UST stablecoin and that of luna, both of which are part of the terra blockchain.
+The UST coin is designed to retain a value of $1 at all times, but it was depegged last Monday, on May 9, and has since fallen to just 13 cents.
+Then there's luna, the centerpiece of terra's ecosystem.
 Its value has collapsed in one of the most stunning crypto crashes ever recorded.

-The coin's price fell from $116 in April to just a penny on Thursday.
-Its fallen further, trading over the weekend for a fraction of a cent.
-At the time of writing, luna is down to an eighth of a penny.
-Such an implosion has been seen for small-cap memecoins in the past, but never for something the size of luna, which had a market cap of over $40 billion just last month.
+The coin's price fell from $116 in April to a fraction of a penny at the time of writing.
+Such an implosion has been seen in small-cap memecoins in the past, but never for something the size of luna, which had a market cap of over $40 billion just last month.

 Here's what you need to know.